AndreiThira/andrei-be-nc-news/README.md

 - **Jest-extended:** An extension for Jest that provides additional testing utilities, further enhancing the testing capabilities.
 - **supertest:** A testing library for making HTTP requests during testing, aiding in the comprehensive testing of API endpoints.
 - **husky:** A tool for setting up Git hooks to automate and improve various aspects of the development workflow.

-1. Create a file called **.env.REPLACENAMEHERE** in the root folder for every seperate database connection you wish to have - in this case we will use .env.development and .dev.test
-2. Inside each file, write **PGDATABASE=name_of_your_database**, replacing the filler text with the respective name of the database you wish to connect to.